plightfield/hook-service/README.md

 # hook-service

-> handle logic with five functions in react hooks
+> handle logic with few functions in react hooks

 ## Principle